cyberhardt/pandoracompendium/README.md

 Unlike many similar projects that I've come across, this isn't merely a mindless list of programs related to certain subjects.
 In order to be featured on this list, a program needs to be useful, and better at what they do than the others, regarding the 4 aspects I've mentioned earlier: simplicity, ease of use, privacy and freedom.
 As the time passes, I'll make deeper and deeper searches on the web, and the list will get updated with less-known, but promising programs.

+OBS: I'm currently re-working the compendium.
+Due to the sheer size of the .txt file, I opted for a new approach.
+I'll create one .txt for each subject.
+This will make it easier for me to work on it and for people to use it.

 -

 Also check out the Windows 7 Compendium: https://github.com/cyberhardt/windows7compendium